awenas/oci-workshop-for-kubernetes/README.md

 # OCI Workshop For Kubernetes

-A series of workshops for deploying applications to Oracle Container Engine (Kubernetes).
+A series of workshops for deploying modern, cloud-native software applications to Oracle Container Engine (Kubernetes).

 ## Topics